Senate Finance Committee Passes Health Care Bill

 “We’re glad the Finance Committee is taking their fiscal obligations seriously.
 In the face of trillion dollar deficits and with Medicare headed off a cliff, we need to reduce – not increase – our budgetary obligations.
 This bill is a minimum standard for what health reform must do…We do have a number of serious concerns about this bill.
 For one, we do not think it is appropriate to rely on timing gimmicks to meet certain fiscal goals, as this bill does.
 Additionally, we worry that failing to update Medicare physician payments beyond 2010 will leave over $200 billion of updates for future Congresses to deficit-finance.
 And finally, the bill needs to do a lot more to rein in Medicare’s and Medicaid’s unsustainable long-term costs.”

 While CRFB appreciates that the America’s Healthy Future Act takes a stab at fiscal responsibility, there are a number of provisions the Committee could have included in the bill which would have helped to slow long-term health care costs.
-In the release we recommended the following measures which could both help pay for physician payment updates and slow long-term costs:
+These include:

-• Greater efforts to effectively invest in health information technology by creating interoperatibiliy and provider communications standards and defining meaningful use health IT bonuses
+- Greater efforts to effectively invest in health information technology

-• Promoting prevention and wellness through targeting obesity reduction through price incentives such as taxing sugar-sweetened beverages
+- Promoting prevention and wellness through taxing sugar-sweetened beverages